RRC-ACE-Outreach/TechCamp/TechCamp - Web App/3 Networking Demo.md

 <img src="0 - Images/03 Networking 27_1.png" width="800"  alt="IPv6 address example">

-### Many ways to determine the address of my device
-Every device will have the required addresses for network communication Depending upon your operating system and the access you are granted on the device, there are different ways to determine the address of your device
-The following slides will demonstrate methods to find your address on different devices Choose the method that matches both your operating system and the access you have to the device settings
+### Logical Ports - TCP/UDP
+Port numbers are used to determine WHO you are talking to.
+Different apps are listening on different ports.
+Most web servers communicate on ports 80 or 8080 Secure websites using the HTTPS protocol use port 443 HTTPS encrypt communication between a web server and your device.

 #### Well known port numbers